 Vice President, Technical Services

 Margaret Hardin is the Vice President of Technical Services for IEH, focusing on food safety, food shelf-life, sanitation, sanitary design, food microbiology, process control, process validation, environmental testing, and HACCP.
-Dr. Hardin earned her Ph.D in Food Microbiology from Texas A&M, her M.S. in Meat Science & Food Microbiology from the University of Georgia, a B.S. in Agricultural Education from North Carolina State University, and a B.S. in Animal Science- Meats from the University of Florida.
+Dr. Hardin earned her Ph.D. in Food Microbiology from Texas A&M, her M.S. in Meat Science & Food Microbiology from the University of Georgia, her B.S. in Agricultural Education from North Carolina State University, and her B.S. in Animal Science- Meats from the University of Florida.
 Before joining IEH, Margaret was an Associate Professor in Food Microbiology at Texas A&M University, where she taught courses in Food Microbiology and HACCP, and developed and taught a class in Applied Microbiology, Sanitation and Sanitary Design.
 Prior to her career in academia she was employed for over 13 years in various positions in the meat industry, including Director of Food Safety with Sara Lee Foods, Director of Food Safety with Smithfield, and Director of Food Safety and Quality Assurance with Boar’s Head.
 She also worked as Director of Pork Safety with the National Pork Producers Council and as a research scientist and HACCP instructor with the National Food Processors Association.

 Dr. Mohammad Koohmaraie

-CEO, Meat Division
+President, Meat Division

-Dr. Koohmaraie joined IEH as the Chief Executive Officer of the Meat Division in April, 2008.
-He received his Ph.D in Meat Science and Muscular Biology from Oregon State University, his M.S. in Meat Science from Texas A&M at Kingsville, and his B.S. in Animal Science from Pahlavi University.
+Dr. Koohmaraie joined IEH as the Chief Executive Officer of the Meat Division in 2008.
+He received his Ph.D. in Meat Science and Muscular Biology from Oregon State University, his M.S. in Meat Science from Texas A&M at Kingsville, and his B.S. in Animal Science from Pahlavi University.
 Throughout his career, Dr. Koohmaraie has focused his research efforts on the biological mechanisms regulating meat tenderness.
-Starting with the outbreak of E. coli O157:H7 in the Northwest, Dr. Koohmaraie has been heavily involved in leading and conducting research projects to help the meat industry reduce/eliminate E. coli O157:H7 from the red meat supply.
-After 24 years as a USDA scientist, Dr. Koohmaraie left the public sector to pursue his passion in the area of beef safety and quality in private sector.
-Throughout his impressive career Dr. Koohmaraie has received numerous awards such as the Agricultural Research Service’s Scientist of the Year Award in 1992 and 2001, the Agricultural Research Service’s technology transfer awards in 2004 and 2008, and the USDA Secretary Award in 1995 and 2001.
+Starting with the E. coli O157:H7 outbreak in the Northwest, Dr. Koohmaraie has been heavily involved in leading and conducting research projects to help the meat industry eliminate E. coli O157:H7 from the red meat supply.
+After 24 years as a USDA scientist, Dr. Koohmaraie left the public sector to pursue his passion in the area of beef safety and quality in the private sector.
+Throughout his impressive career Dr. Koohmaraie has received numerous awards such as the Agricultural Research Service's Scientist of the Year Award in 1992 and 2001, the Agricultural Research Service's technology transfer awards in 2004 and 2008, and the USDA Secretary Award in 1995 and 2001.
 In 2012, Dr. Koohmaraie was inducted of the Meat Industry Hall of Fame.
 Dr. Koohmaraie has published over 400 scientific publications and has given over 300 invited talks to U.S. and International Organizations.
 Dr. Koohmaraie is an ISI Highly Cited Scientist.